Intercultural Competency and Belonging Lab (ICBL)

 UNIQUE PROBLEM

 International schools navigate daily, substantive differences across cultural and national backgrounds, home languages, and identity-based experience.
-There is no reference text, professional learning, or roadmap specifically for U.S. international schools.
+There is no reference text, professional learning, or roadmap specifically for international schools in North America.

 US FRAMEWORKS DON’T WORK FOR INTERNATIONAL SCHOOLS

-DEI is a U.S. construct, grounded in U.S. history, nomenclature, constructs of race, legal structures, and cultural reference points that do not resonate in international school communities.
+Most resources are grounded in U.S. history, social and legal structures, and cultural reference points that do not resonate in international school communities, and sometimes cause harm.
 International schools have been left to translate U.S. frameworks on their own.

 Who should attend?

-International school professionals responsible for fostering an inclusive and safe community grounded in dignity and respect.
+International school professionals in North America responsible for fostering an inclusive and safe community grounded in dignity and respect.

 PARTICIPANT DELIVERABLES